-\ Music consultant: Arthur Bonetto.
+^{} Music consultant: Arthur Bonetto.
 Arthur Bonetto served as a regular and very insightful music consultant for these investigations; virtually all music examples were discussed with him, and he played a key role in the construction of all minimal pairs, especially when a piece had to be rewritten with special harmonic constraints.
 However he bears no responsibility for the theoretical claims - and possible errors - contained in this piece.

-Acknowledgments: I am very grateful to Paul Egré for initial conversations about Bernstein's view of meaning, and to Emmanuel Chemla for written comments on the initial manuscript.
-For very helpful feedback, I am also grateful to audiences at GLOW 2019 (workshop on Generative Linguistics beyond Language: Shared Modules for Rhythm, Narration and Emotion across Domains - May 11, 2019) and NYU's CLaME group (CLaME Lecture Series, October 15, 2019).
-I also received very helpful suggestions from Amir Anvari, Paul Boghossian, Emmanuel Chemla, Léo Migotti, Robert Pasternak, Pritty Patel-Grosz, Lyn Tieu, and of course Arthur Bonetto.
-Pritty Patel-Grosz sent extremely detailed and helpful written comments.
+Acknowledgments: I am very grateful to Paul Egré for initial conversations on Bernstein's views on musical meaning (and on his Superman example), and to Emmanuel Chemla and Pritty Patel-Grosz for extremely helpful written comments on the manuscript.
+For very helpful feedback, I am also grateful to audiences at GLOW 2019 (May 11, 2019) and NYU's CLaME group (October 15, 2019).
+I received very helpful suggestions from Amir Anvari, Paul Boghossian, Emmanuel Chemla, Jeremy Kuhn, Léo Migotti, Robert Pasternak, Pritty Patel-Grosz, Lyn Tieu, and of course Arthur Bonetto.
 I am also grateful to Zenitram for giving me authorization to use his picture of Asterix.
-Finally, this paper was greatly improved following extraordinarily constructive comments and criticisms from two anonymous reviewers for Linguistics & Philosophy, and from Managing Editor Regine Eckardt.
+Léo Migotti provided crucial help with audiovisual examples - many thanks to him.
+Lastly, this paper was greatly improved following extraordinarily constructive comments and criticisms from two anonymous reviewers for Linguistics & Philosophy, and from Managing Editor Regine Eckardt.